It’s clear that the existing online dating sites are all broken.

 Here’s the principled way to approach this problem: close the loop and get real data about what kind of matches work and which don’t. eHarmony claims to do this but they seem to employ PhD’s in “love science” rather than statisticians.
 Call me cynical but I’ll take the statisticians, thanks.

 So you run a speed dating event with random people.
 Get them to submit a copy of their Facebook profiles.
 Run computer vision algorithms on their Facebook photos to see how much skin they show in photos, how often they’re smiling, how many people they’re in pictures with, and so on.
-Extract a lot of signal from some source of ground truth.
+Generally extract as much signal as possible from sources of ground truth.

 Then watch which people are interested in each other after the speed dating event, and use off the shelf algorithms to build a classifier that will, given two Facebook profiles, predict the probability that any two people would enjoy four minutes of real life interaction.